-Genre: Sports Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1990
+Genre: Sports Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1990

 You’d think that a game that describes the sport of football as being so violent and destructive, humans are no longer allowed to play, things would actually be more, well, violent and destructive.
 When I think of a sport that features robots duking it out on the field, I’m thinking of carnage, plain and simple.
 Something akin to the NES classic Base Wars springs to mind.
 Now there was a game with some pissed off robots!
 Considering that it was about baseball – a sport nowhere near as full contact as football – it was pretty brutal, with its one-on-one combat sequences.
 You knew that when someone was going to try to steal a base, they were in for a fight.

 Sadly, Cyberball is significantly more… subdued.
 There’s violence to be found, but it seems so muffled compared to other examples in the genre.
 Released by Atari in arcades in 1988 and reprogrammed for the Genesis two years later, Sega did a pretty accurate job of bringing the whole experience home, sans the massive cabinet and with some graphical compromises.
 As ports go, Cyberball is another excellent example of Sega’s masterful reprogramming of would-be third party games to the Genesis (along with a slew of Capcom greats like Forgotten Worlds, Strider, MERCS, and Ghouls ‘N Ghosts).
 The problem is that the original package was originally intended to get you to pour quarters for a few minutes’ worth of play, and the no-frills gameplay doesn’t translate all that well to a home console.